A Brief History of the Santa Ana Winds | KCET

 Winds were ferocious in Santa Ana Canyon on the night of January 6, 1847, when U.S. forces under Commodore Robert Stockton camped near the canyon during their conquest of Los Angeles.
 Stockton's diary describes their ordeal:

 If the windstorm Stockton and his troops endured was the source of the name, little evidence exists in the historical record.
 Subsequent written descriptions lacked the winds' distinctive name, referring to them simply as "northeasters."
-It was not until 1880 -- nearly 37 years after Stockton jotted down his observations -- that the earliest known written use of the name "Santa Ana" appeared in an article in the Los Angeles Evening Express.
+It was not until Nov.
+15, 1880 -- nearly 37 years after Stockton jotted down his observations -- that the earliest-known written reference to the "Santa Anas" appeared in an article in the Los Angeles Evening Express titled "The Philosophy of Sandstorms."

 Whatever the origins of their name, the winds have made memorable appearances in the region's literature.